ekg/alignment-and-variant-calling-tutorial/README.md

 However, this isn't really necessary unless we want to debug the process, and it will make a lot of excess files which will do nothing but confuse us when we come to work with the data later.
 Thankfully, it's easy to use [unix pipes](https://en.wikiepdia.org/wiki/Pipeline_%28Unix%29) to stream these tools together (see this [nice thread about piping bwa and samtools together on biostar](https://www.biostars.org/p/43677/) for a discussion of the benefits and possible drawbacks of this).

-You can now run the alignment using a piped approach.
-Replace `$threads` with the number of CPUs you would like to use for alignment.
-Not all steps in `bwa` run in parallel, but the alignment, which is the most time-consuming step, does.
+You can now run the alignment using a piped approach. _Replace `$threads` with the number of CPUs you would like to use for alignment._ Not all steps in `bwa` run in parallel, but the alignment, which is the most time-consuming step, does.
+You'll need to set this given the available resources you have.

 ```bash
 bwa mem -t $threads -R '@RG\tID:K12\tSM:K12' \